 National Treasury's MFMA Circular No. 51 deals, inter alia with the implementation of the Municipal Property Rates Act, with the regulations issued by the Department of Co-operative Governance.
-These regulations were implemented in the 2010/11 budget process and the Property Rates Policy of the Municipality has been amended accordingly.
+The implementation of these regulations was done in the 2010/11 budget process and the Property Rates Policy of the Municipality has been amended accordingly.